smirea/DreamScreen/README.md

 Things are probably not going to go well if this is used together with other noble packages.

-Tested on OSX with node 6.4.0
+Tested on OSX and on Raspberry PI 3